 Other Services Available at YTherapy

 At YTherapy, I provide help for a variety of mental health issues at my counselling offices in Angel and Farringdon, Central London.
 I enjoy helping individuals from all walks of life, including: first responders, other counsellors and therapists, and healthcare professionals.
 Whether you are dealing with trauma or PTSD, stress and burnout, relationship problems or just about any other mental health concern, I would love to assist you in being the very best version of yourself!
-Contact me today to schedule a free call and begin to reach your fullest potential.
+Contact me today to schedule a free call.
+Set your mind free and be more at ease with your everyday surroundings and with yourself.